charlesap/projectsilicon/README.md

 * using the obnc Oberon to C translater to create an intermiate Oberon compiler in the /obnc folder
 * using the interim compiler to create a penultimate native Oberon compiler in the /interim folder
-* using the penultimate native compiler to create the Silicon Oberon compiler in the /native folder
+* using the penultimate compiler to create the self-compiled compiler in the /native folder

 # Licenses